fbsamples/caldera-security-tests/docs/REPORT.md

 **Remediation:**

 Triaged by using JS breakpoints, DOMInvader, and manual investigation.
 Confirmed the xss exploit by using different xss techniques that took advantage of broken IMG tags.

 Findings pointed toward unsanitized input being evaluated in the operation name portion of the toast() function.
 This function was derived from the bulma-toast JavaScript extension and helps create the dialog box notifying the user when an operation was started.

-The finding was patched by creating a sanitize() function which takes a string input, creates a DOMParser instance so that we can convert the string to HTML , then extracting its inner text.
+The finding was patched by creating a sanitize() function which takes a string input, creates a DOMParser instance so that we can convert the string to HTML, then extracting its inner text.
 Effectively, this strips all HTML from the input string.

 **State:** [Remediated](https://github.com/mitre/caldera/pull/2644)